Skip to main content

 Pipeline

 Topas is utilizing its highly differentiated and versatile nanoparticle technology platform to develop a broad pipeline of novel therapies to treat autoimmune and antigen-driven diseases.
-We have rapidly established a leadership position in harnessing the power of the liver to generate immune tolerance in autoimmune diseases.
+With our Phase 2a study, we have established clinical proof of concept for the Topas Tolerance-Inducing Platform, supporting the potential application of our platform in celiac disease and in a range of other autoimmune and immune-mediated diseases.

 Clinical Programs